aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 After you create your knowledge base, you ingest your data source/sources into your knowledge base so that they're indexed and are able to be queried.
 Additionally each time you add, modify, or remove files from your data source, you must sync the data source so that it is re-indexed to the knowledge base.
 Syncing is incremental, so Amazon Bedrock only processes added, modified, or deleted documents since the last sync.

-Currently Amazon Bedrock doesn't provide an in-built feature to automatically periodically sync the datasource associated with a Knowledge Base.
+At the time of writing, Knowledge Bases for Amazon Bedrock doesn't have a feature to automatically periodically sync the datasource associated with a Knowledge Base.
 So customers who need to refresh their datasources periodically to ensure their knowledge base is up-to-date have to rely on bespoke solution to achieve it.
 This pattern shows one way of achieving it, using Amazon EventBridge Scheduler

 EventBridge Scheduler simplifies scheduling tasks by providing a centralized, serverless service that reliably executes schedules and invokes targets across various AWS services.
 In this particular pattern, we configure an EventBridge schedule that runs periodically (using a schedule expression).
 As part of the EventBridge schedule creation, we configure a target.
 A target is an API operation that EventBridge Scheduler invokes on your behalf whenever the schedule runs.
 In our case the target API would be the `StartIngestion` API operation on the Amazon Bedrock Agents service.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-lambda-bedrock
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-bedrock-s3-aoss

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.